emmanueluche/dune_imperium_uprising_4/Manual.md

   > The icon is like a plain green card.

 - **Draw an Intrigue card** from the Intrigue Deck.
 Keep it face down until you play it.
 You may look at it at any time.
-  >
+  > The Intrigue card icon contains two question marks, one facing downward and the other facing upward, with a dot positioned between them.

-**Fremen Bond** — You may use this effect if you have one or more other Fremen cards in play.
+- **Fremen Bond** — You may use this effect if you have one or more other Fremen cards in play.
 Two cards with Fremen Bond can activate one another, regardless of order played.
 (See In Play.)

-**In Play** — Cards you play on Agent turns and reveal during your Reveal turn remain face up and "in play" until you clean up at the end of your Reveal turn (unless they are trashed ﬁrst).
+- **In Play** — Cards you play on Agent turns and reveal during your Reveal turn remain face up and "in play" until you clean up at the end of your Reveal turn (unless they are trashed ﬁrst).

-**Inﬂuence** — You may use this effect only if you have at least the amount of Inﬂuence indicated with the given Faction.
+- **Inﬂuence** — You may use this effect only if you have at least the amount of Inﬂuence indicated with the given Faction.
 (Here, 2 or more Inﬂuence with the Fremen.)
+  > The icon looks like a blue sphere that contains a blue core inside.

-Gain Inﬂuence with the Faction shown: Emperor, Spacing Guild, Bene Gesserit, or Fremen.
+- **Gain Inﬂuence** with the Faction shown: Emperor, Spacing Guild, Bene Gesserit, or Fremen.

-Gain one, gain two, lose one Inﬂuence.
+- **Gain one, gain two, lose one Inﬂuence**.
 Choose any one of the four Factions.
 (When gaining two Inﬂuence, you can't choose two different Factions.)
+  > The icons have the faction on top of a black diamond shape.
+Behind the icon, there is one yellow diamond shape if it gains one influence, two yellow diamond shapes if it gains two influences, and a red diamond shape below it if it loses one influence.

-**Maker.** The board spaces with the Maker icon each gain 1 bonus spice during Phase 4: Makers if no Agent is present.
+- **Maker**.
+The board spaces with the Maker icon each gain 1 bonus spice during Phase 4: Makers if no Agent is present.
 When you send an Agent to one of these board spaces, you gain all bonus spice there.
+  > The icon represents a white sandworm.

-Take a Maker Hooks token from the bank, if you don't already have one.
+- Take a **Maker Hooks** token from the bank, if you don't already have one.
 Place it on your garrison, indicating that you now have the ability to summon sandworms.
 When this icon is used before a colon, it indicates a requirement to have a Maker Hooks token on your garrison.
+  > The icon consists of a shield-like shape as the background, with a long rod extending from the top of the shield.
+At the end of this rod, there's a hook-like structure.

 **Paying a cost.** An arrow indicates a cost (left of the arrow, or above it) and an effect (right of the arrow, or below it).
 If you don't pay the cost, you don't get the effect.
 You do not have to pay such a cost on a card.
 You can't pay the cost more than once per turn (except when sandworm reward doubling applies to a reward on a Conﬂict card).